bagouryy/choco-mining/README.md

 make install
 ```

-After that, [create a new Maven project](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) and add a new dependency:
+After that, [create a new Maven project](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) and add a new dependency in the pom.xml file:

 ```xml
 <dependency>